rdfostrich/article-jws2018-ostrich/content/ingestion.md

 which is required for merging it together with the new changeset using the algorithm from [](#algorithm-ingestion-batch-merge).
 After that, we have the new changeset loaded in memory.
 Now, we load each added triple into the addition trees, together with their version and local change flag.
-After that, we finally load each deleted triple into the deletion trees with their version, local change flag and positions.
+After that, we load each deleted triple into the deletion trees with their version, local change flag and relative positions.
 These positions are calculated using `calculatePositions(triple)`.
-For the sake of completeness, we included the algorithm in pseudo-code in [Appendix A](#appendix-algorithms).
+For the sake of completeness, we included the batch algorithm in pseudo-code in [Appendix D](#appendix-algorithms).

-Even though this algorithm is straightforward, it can require a large amount of memory for a number of reasons:
+Even though this algorithm is straightforward, it can require a large amount of memory for large changesets and long delta chains.
-1) loading the complete new changeset;
-2) loading the complete previous changeset;
-3) combining and loading the previous and new changesets;
-4) maintaining counters for the deletions in all possible triple patterns.
-As deltas are stored relative to snapshots, their size can grow for an increasing number of versions, which directly leads to larger memory requirements.
 The theoretical time complexity of this algorithm is `O(P + N log(N))` (`O(P + N)` if the new changeset is already sorted), with `P` the number of triples in the previous changeset, and `N` the number of triples in the new changeset.